tesselle/aion/README.md

 work with such time-series.
 This package includes common time scales (e.g., before present, common era) and supports user-defined scales.
-Time-series can be reprojected to a different time scale (e.g. from BP to CE years). **chronos** only supports data sampled at equidistant points in time, expressed in decimal years (1950 means 1950.0, i.e. the beginning of the year 1950).
+Time-series can be reprojected to a different time scale (e.g. from BP to CE years). **chronos** only supports data expressed in decimal years (1950 means 1950.0, i.e. the beginning of the year 1950).

 ## Installation